 Incidentally, doctors also have a test that can show how much insulin your body is producing.
 They measure the levels of a protein known as c-peptide that’s also produced by your pancreas when it makes insulin.
 Normal c-peptide range is from 0.8 – 3.5; the more insulin in your body, the higher the c-peptide.
 A Type 2 diabetic in DKA is likely to have a pretty high c-peptide level – their body would be trying to fight off the DKA by producing as much insulin as it could.

 Have you kept all that straight?
-It’s complicated as hell, I know.
+It’s complicated, I know.
 But think of “insulin” and “c-peptide” as basically the same thing.
 The higher your blood sugar, the more insulin (and, thus, c-peptide) you should have, if you’re not a non-diabetic or a Type 2 diabetic.

 When I was admitted to the hospital, sitting on a blood sugar that was probably in the 400-500 range, my C-Peptide came in at 0.6.
 That’s a very high glucose and a very low c-peptide.